RFK Racing in the NASCAR Cup Series: Car No. 6 history

-Brad Keselowski in the No. 6 at Pocono Raceway in 2022.
+Brad Keselowski in the No. 6 at Pocono in 2022.

 On July 20, 2021, it was confirmed that Newman would not be returning to Roush Fenway Racing in 2022.
 That same day, the 2012 Sprint Cup Series Champion Brad Keselowski was announced as co-owner of Roush-Fenway Racing and as Newman's replacement.

 Keselowski began the 2022 season as driver/co-owner of RFK Racing with a ninth-place finish at the 2022 Daytona 500.
 He then failed to score a top-10 finish at the next 14 races.
 On March 24, 2022, crew chief Matt McCall was suspended for four races and fined USD100,000 for an L2 Penalty during post-race inspection after the 2022 Folds of Honor QuikTrip 500 at Atlanta.
 The penalty came under Sections 14.1 and 14.5 in the NASCAR Rule Book, both of which pertain to the modification of a single source supplied part.
 In addition, the No. 6 team was docked 100 driver and owner points and 10 playoff points.
 Team engineer Josh Sell was announced as Keselowski's crew chief for the 2022 Texas Grand Prix.
 On April 13, Scott Miller, NASCAR's senior vice president of competition, explained that the repairs No. 6's rear fascia did not meet original specifications, as a critical dimension of the part was altered.
 At Sonoma, Keselowski scored his first top-10 finish of the season since Daytona.
 Due to his mediocre finishes and the lack of a win during the regular season, as well as the penalty imposed on the team, Keselowski missed the playoffs for the first time since 2013.
 Keselowski finished fourth at Martinsville, but was disqualified when his car did not meet the minimum weight requirements during post-race inspection.
 The No. 6 finished the season 25th in the points standings.